thenfour/Somatic/src/keyb/README.md

 - Actions = semantic commands ("play", with descriptions)
 - Chords = a keyboard shortcut def ("Ctrl+V")
 - Bindings = ties actions to chords
-- Resolver = scope + focus + platform; where is a binding invokable in code
+- Resolver = focus + platform; where is a binding invokable in code
 - Dispatcher = connects bindings to resolver